Explore the tobacco map: Industry strategies and alternatives to tobacco growing

-Read background information and resources on urgent issues
+Read our background information on important issues

 Tobacco does not only harm its consumers, but also the farmers who grow it.
 The plant contains the poison nicotine adhering to the fresh green leaves which can be absorbed through the skin particularly in wet conditions (morning dew, rain, sweat).
 This may result in an acute nicotine poisoning known as Green Tobacco Sickness.
 It leads to dizziness, nausea, vomiting, headaches, and weak muscles.